CmlLib/CmlLib.Core-wiki/en/cmllib.core/getting-started/CMLauncher.md

 process.Start();
 ```

-### Explaination
+### Explanation

 ```csharp
 var path = new MinecraftPath();
 var launcher = new MinecraftLauncher(path);
 ```

 Create Minecraft directory structure and initialize launcher instance.
 You can change the path and directory structure.
-See [MinecraftPath.md](MinecraftPath.md "mention") and [minecraftlauncherparameters.md](../more-apis/minecraftlauncherparameters.md "mention")
+See [Minecraft Path](MinecraftPath.md) and [MinecraftLauncherParameters](../more-apis/minecraftlauncherparameters.md)

 ```csharp
 launcher.FileProgressChanged += (sender, args) =>